GeorgeSchiro/GetCert2/README.md

 -CertificateDomainName= NO DEFAULT VALUE

-    This is the subject name (ie. DNS name) of the certificates returned.
+    This is the subject name (ie. DNS name) of the certificate returned.

 -CertificatePrivateKeyExportable=False

     Set this switch True (not recommended) to allow certificate private keys to be exportable from the local certificate store to a local disk file.
-    Any SA with server access has access to the certificate's private key.
+Any SA with server access will then have access to the certificate's private key.

 -CertificateRenewalDateOverride= NO DEFAULT VALUE

     Set this date value to override the date calculation that subtracts -ExpirationDaysBeforeRenewal days (see below) from the current certificate expiration date to know when to start fetching a new certificate.

+    Note: this parameter will be removed from the profile after a certificate has been successfully retrieved from the certificate provider network.

 -ContactEmailAddress= NO DEFAULT VALUE